juanfp900/webscrape_Bloomberg_DB_Tableau/README.md

 # Project Goal
 To make it easier for users to view updated Index values daily through the addition of charts, visuals and added colors.
-The bloomberg website makes it difficult to compare index values in its table like format and doesn't have direct USD, foreign currency comparisons of each individual index.
+The bloomberg website makes it difficult to compare index values in its table like format and doesn't have direct USD, foreign currency comparisons for each individual index.

 # Steps taken
-  - Data is scraped, manipulated and stored within Pandas dataframes.
+  - Data is scraped, manipulated and stored within three Pandas dataframes (Americas, EMEA, Asia Pacific).
   - Dataframes are transfered to a Postgres database using the SQLalchemy Python library.
-  - Each dataframe is seperated as its own table and queried and modified to prepare for Tableau
+  - Each dataframe is stored in its own table and modified to prepare for Tableau.
-  - Conencted postgres database to Tableau Desktop.
+  - Conenction occurs with postgres database and Tableau Desktop.
-  - Build a visual using Tableau
+  - Build a visual using Tableau.

 (There is also code available within the Python file that sends dataframes to a .xlsx file since Tableau Public does not allow connection to a database or allow visuals to be displayed within Tableau Public).